 - School Lunches – We provided 210 students and 10 staff for daily school lunches until Tanna's crops could be harvested.
 It was logistically VERY difficult, but we have did it!
 Yah!
 School lunches enabled ICPS children to be more alert and receptive during class time.
 School lunches also relieve some of the burden on families to provide lunch from their very small stocks of food.

-- Fresh, Safe Water – Surrounding villages have been dependent on the one water tank still functioning at ICPS, plus the water purification kits donated by JSF.
+- Fresh, Safe Water – Surrounding villages were dependent on the one water tank still functioning at ICPS, plus the water purification kits donated by JSF.
 Northbridge Rotary and JSF are supplying four more to the ICPS communities.
-The tanks left Sydney on Friday 6th June for their journey to Tanna Island.
+The tanks left Sydney on Friday 6th June 2015 for their journey to Tanna Island.

-- Building Works – There are a lot of necessary building and repair works needed at the school to ensure students have appropriate and safe places to learn.
-Donated funds from Governments and Aid Agencies have not yet been released for the ‘National Rebuild of Education’, so JSF is taking action.
-Tanna Rotarians are helping us with this plan.
-JSF has paid for all the essential building materials and will also pay local parents/trades-people to help so we can inject dollars into the community.
-Rotary will lead the project with an experienced builder and JSF will assist with the physical rebuild during the volunteer trip in August.
-Rotary will then finish this project later in the year.
-The priority is to finish the Library and completely rebuild Year 5 and 6 classrooms.
+- Building Works – There was a lot of necessary building and repair works needed at the school to ensure students have appropriate and safe places to learn.
+It took quite some time for donated funds to be released from Governments and Aid Agencies for the ‘National Rebuild of Education’, so JSF took action.
+Tanna Rotarians helped JSF with this plan.
+JSF has paid for all the essential building materials and funded local parents/trades-people to help so we can inject dollars into the community.

-- Electrical Safety – JSF has funded two local Port Vila electricians to travel to Tanna to assess the required electrical work at ICPS.
-They will return when we are rebuilding the classrooms to ensure a safe electrical environment.
-They were shocked at how unsafe the school was and that there had been no accidents to date.
+- Electrical Safety – JSF has funded two local Port Vila electricians to travel to Tanna to assess the required electrical work at ICPS to ensure a safe electrical environment.
+They were shocked at how unsafe the school was post Cyclone Pam.

-- School stationary, library books and teacher resources – JSF is returning to our Literacy Improvement Program as soon as possible starting with restocking the library and stationary supplies destroyed by Cyclone Pam.
-We are currently ordering supplies and plan to have them ready for volunteer trip in August.
-While food, emergency supplies and shelter are vital; education is also important post a natural disaster such as Cyclone Pam.
+- School stationary, library books and teacher resources – Whilst food, emergency supplies and shelter are vital; education is also important post a natural disaster such as Cyclone Pam.

 - Hope – education gives hope for the future by providing order, structure and a sense of normalcy.
 Education can help to mitigate the psychosocial effects of disaster and displacement.
 Structured play activities and schooling have been shown to ease the shock and trauma for children who have lived through the destruction of natural disasters and the loss of loved ones and homes.
 Source: Unesco.org